housecurve/housecurve.github.io/docs/manual/plots.md

 ![housecurve plot](/assets/img/plot_area.png "HouseCurve Measure plot")

 ## Target Curve
 The target curve is displayed on the magnitude plot in yellow with +/- 3 dB bands.
 The phase and group delay plots always have a target of zero.
-The targe curve can be changed by going to [plot setup](plot_setup.md#target-curve).
+The targe curve can be changed by going to [Plot Setup](plot_setup.md#target-curve).

 ## Saved Measurement
 A single saved measurement can be displayed in grey.
 The name of the measurement is displayed in Setup Status.
-Choose which saved measurement is displayed by going to [plot setup](plot_setup.md#saved-measurement).
+Choose which saved measurement is displayed by going to [Plot Setup](plot_setup.md#saved-measurement).

 ## Measurements
 Measurements are displayed on the plot in green.
-See [display mode](plot_setup.md#display-mode) for details.
+See [Plot Mode](plot_setup.md#plot-mode) for details.

 ## Cursor
 Tap plot area to show cursor, move with a single finger, tap again to hide.